Latest update to UK Graduate Route Visa: What international students need to know

 Stay informed via trusted sources like the Scholarship Scanner blog, and remember: if implemented, these changes could make partial scholarships for international students and fully funded scholarships for international students more widely available as UK universities work harder to attract international students.

-📌 Key takeaways
+📌 Key FAQs

 We understand the challenges that international students face when applying to UK universities.
 Scholarship Scanner provides expert advice on applying to UK universities, and our scholarship blog shares latest updates on UK university funding opportunities.
 Our website can also help you to start your UK scholarship search and find the best financial support for your studies.